AnacletoLAB/grape/README.rst

 Main functionalities of the library
 ----------------------------------------------
-* Automatic graph retrieval: more than 13000 graphs directly avaialble form the library for benchmarking
+* Automatic graph retrieval: more than 13000 graphs directly available from the library for benchmarking
 * Robust graph loading:

     * Support for multiple graph formats